sidrumade/catalyst-project/README.md

 * Create super useer for login to access the file upload
 * Open cmd in "catalyst_count" folder
 * Start celery : celery -A catalyst_count worker -l info --pool=solo
+  (As of now i am using in memory task queue .
+Further it can be configured with Redis or RabbitMQ)
 * Start django application: python manage.py runserver

 ## Logics